Stuffed Peppers with Italian Sausage and Ground Beef (Video)

 Make it a Low-Carb Meal:

-For a delicious low-carb dinner, I’d love these peppers with The Best Easy Cauliflower Rice with Garlic and Green Onion or Twice-Baked Spaghetti Squash with Pesto and Parmesan on the side.
+For a delicious low-carb dinner, I’d love these peppers with Easy Cauliflower Rice with Garlic and Green Onion, Pan-Fried Broccoli with Pine Nuts and Parmesan, or Twice-Baked Spaghetti Squash with Pesto and Parmesan on the side.

 More Delicious Ways to Stuff Peppers: